kyma-project/test-infra/docs/prow/kyma-release-process.md

 When creating PR, job for every component will be triggered.
 After intruducing all necessary changes, like modification of `values.yaml` with new version of components, release master has to trigger additional, required jobs by adding comment to PR.
 Those jobs are:
-- kyma-integration
-- kyma-gke-integration
+- kyma-installer
-- job that create release artifacts, and create github release (to be defined).
+- job that create release artifacts
+    - kyma-config-local.yaml
+    - kyma-config-cluster.yaml
+- kyma-integration-release*
+- kyma-gke-integration-release (* dont build kyma installer, use already released)
+- kyma-integration (on-the-fly)
+- kyma-gke-integration (on-the-fly)

+- kyma-release-creator <- postsubmit

 Only after all checks passed, pull request can be merged to a release branch.
 After merge, git tag should be created.
 To automate this, Postsubmit job can be defined for that purpose.

 ### Action plan for releasing

 1. Release preparation
-In this phase, we define release jobs for every component, ensure that tests for jobs exists and modify branch protection rules.
+In this phase, we define release jobs for EVERY component, ensure that tests for jobs exists and modify branch protection rules.
 This phase needs to be done only for releasing major or minor versions (when release branch is created).

 When adding release jobs, configuration file for sample component looks as follows: